Assistance programs Montgomery County Ohio and Dayton.

 Greater Dayton Apartment Association (GDAA) Rent Foundation is a crisis relief program.
 Funds may be offered for a rent payment.
 The aid is not a handout but is intended for those who have worked through their emergency situation and just need one months of help as they regain self-sufficiency.
 Note that the landlord must be a member of the GDAA association in order for someone to qualify for this assistance.
 (937) 293-1170.

 Sunrise Center is an agency that offers referrals to Montgomery County programs.
 Their services are for low income residents.
 They coordinate and advice on behalf of struggling families, and the case management process can direct people, including single parents and seniors, to everything from food to low income housing, Much more is available too from the non-profit.
-Continue.
+More on Sunrise Center.

 DJFS of Montgomery County is the place to turn to to apply for state and federal government public aid and benefits.
 The Dayton Ohio office runs assistance programs for the low income, elderly, veterans, and disabled.
 Others, such as the unemployed, can get help as well.
 A number of social services and financial aid resources may be administered.

 Programs for water bills - In a limited number of situations, Dayton Ohio area families may qualify for payment plans, extensions, or other support.
 Any type of arrangement will come with conditions, including the customer will generally need to make a down payment on their account, repay any arrearage over time, and abide by any other water bill payment terms.
-Click more information.
+Find water bill help in Dayton.

 Services from Volunteers of America are wide ranging.
 Low income and working poor families that are struggling with paying the rent or facing eviction may get advice and referrals.
 Food, thrift stores, and Christmas toys or gifts may also be offered in Dayton Ohio.
 The non-profit and its staff are focused on assisting the poor, people facing a hardship, and elderly in the county.
 More on resources from Ohio VOA.